Fall Convocation 2016

 University’s Common Reading

-Ohio native and Pulitzer Prize winner, Anthony Doerr, will discuss his novel, All the Light We Cannot See (Scribner, 2014) as the 2016 Elaine G. Hadden Distinguished Visiting Author/Common Reading Convocation Speaker.
+Our speaker will be Ohio native and Pulitzer Prize winner, Anthony Doerr, author of the novel, All the Light We Cannot See (Scribner, 2014).

 The instant New York Times bestseller, which chronicles the parallel and eventually intersecting lives of two European children in World War II, All the Light We Cannot See has been chosen Case Western Reserve University’s 2016 common reading selection for first-year undergraduates.
 Each year since 2002, the university’s common reading book serves as a basis for programs and discussions for first-year students from orientation through fall semester.
 Incoming students receive the book to read during the summer.